Alvarez-P/typescript-design-patterns/README.md

 * Adapter

-Structural design pattern that allows two incompatible objects to work together by converting the interface of one object into an interface expected by the other object.
+Allows two incompatible objects to work together by converting the interface of one object into an interface expected by the other object.

 <p align="center">
   <img src="./assets/images/umls/adapter.png" width="400">